Jennifer Byrne Presents

-Jennifer Byrne Presents was an Australian television series of specials that was a spinoff from the First Tuesday Book Club presented by ABC journalist Jennifer Byrne.
+Jennifer Byrne Presents is an Australian television series of specials that was a spinoff from the First Tuesday Book Club presented by ABC journalist Jennifer Byrne.
 The show first aired on ABC TV on 9 October 2007.
-The program was broadcast on selected Tuesdays at 10:00pm and was replayed at 4:30pm on the following Sunday.
+The program was broadcast on selected Tuesdays at 10:00 p.m. and was replayed at 4:30 p.m. on the following Sunday.

-The series was sometimes broadcast on Thursday evenings at 8:00pm.
+The series was sometimes broadcast on Thursday evenings at 8:00 p.m.
 In September 2012, an audience of 823,000 viewed her interview with J. K. Rowling and in October 2013, an audience of 637,000 viewers viewed her interview with Tim Winton.

 The last known episode of the program was aired on 17 May 2016.